sensu/sensu-docs/content/sensu-go/6.5/api/other/auth.md

 ### Example {#authtoken-post-example}

 In the following example, an HTTP POST request is submitted to the `/auth/token` API endpoint to generate a valid access token.
-The request includes the refresh token in the request body and returns a successful HTTP `200 OK` response along with the new access token.
+The request includes the refresh token in the request body.

-The access and refresh tokens are [JSON Web Tokens (JWTs)][2] that Sensu issues to record the details of users' authenticated Sensu sessions.
-The backend digitally signs these tokens, and the tokens can't be changed without invalidating the signature.

 {{< code shell >}}
 curl -X POST \